• Skip to primary navigation

 Instructions

-• For apple filling: Combine butter, cinnamon, and nutmeg with 2 tablespoons of water in a small pot.
+• Combine cinnamon and nutmeg with 2 tablespoons of water in a small pot.
 Heat and stir to dissolve.
 Add apples and lemon juice and toss.
 Cover and cook over medium heat for 5 minutes, stirring frequently.

-• For crepes: Whisk together eggs, coconut flour, coconut oil, water, pumpkin, cinnamon, nutmeg, vanilla and about 1/4 teaspoon of salt.
+• Whisk together eggs, coconut flour, oil, water, pumpkin, cinnamon, nutmeg, vanilla and about 1/4 teaspoon of salt.
 If the batter is still thick, add a little more water.

 Cook on a low flame until golden on the bottom, about 1-2 minutes.
 Loosen the edge of crepe with a spatula.
 Flip and cook the other side, another 1-2 more minutes.
 Repeat for each crepe.